Chat Pile: History

-Chat Pile formed in 2019 and took their name from piles of chat mining, byproducts of lead-zinc mining which are commonly found throughout Northeastern Oklahoma.
-Their debut EP This Dungeon Earth was released on May 29, 2019.
-The band performed their first live concert on July 11, 2019 at the venue 89th Street in Oklahoma City.
-When trying to promote their music, the band was originally rejected by Oklahoma City's music scene.
+Their debut EP This Dungeon Earth was released in May 2019.
+The band performed their first live concert in July 2019 at the venue 89th Street in Oklahoma City.
+When trying to promote their music, the band was originally rejected by Oklahoma City's music scene, which a band member claimed revolved around only hardcore punk and shoegaze.
 The band found successful promotion when This Dungeon Earth reached the top of Rate Your Music's weekly charts in a fluke of timing.
-Their second EP Remove Your Skin Please was released on November 15, 2019, and the band released a compilation of both EPs on vinyl and cassette on February 9, 2020.
+Their second EP Remove Your Skin Please was released in November 2019, and the band released a compilation of both EPs on vinyl and cassette the following February.

-The Flenser announced the signing of Chat Pile on September 22, 2020.
-The band released their debut single, "Roots Bloody Roots", a cover of the song by the Brazilian thrash metal band Sepultura from their album Roots, on July 14, 2021.
-On July 29, 2022, the band released their debut album, God's Country.
+San Francisco-based label The Flenser signed Chat Pile in September 2020 and released the band's debut single, "Roots Bloody Roots", a cover of the song by the Brazilian thrash metal band Sepultura, in July 2021.
+A year later, the band released their debut album, God's Country.
 The album received wide acclaim, receiving the "Best New Music" distinction on Pitchfork.